DanielKotik/Optical-beams-MEEP/README.md

     source current distribution

 ## Invocation
-A Scheme configuration file (extension ``.ctl``) may be launched with the parallel version of Meep by executing the command
+A Scheme configuration file (extension ``.ctl``) may be launched with the serial or parallel version of Meep and with parameters specified via command line arguments by executing the command

-``mpirun -np X meep-mpi planar_new.ctl``
+``mpirun -np X meep-mpi interface='"concave"' Gauss2d.ctl`` (notice the combined single and double quotes)

  with ``X`` indicating the number of cores.
 The generated HDF5 files can be processed by different visualisation toolkits.
 [Meep](https://github.com/stevengj/meep) comes bundled with the [h5utils](https://github.com/stevengj/h5utils) programs.
-Utilising these tools, visualisation is easily performed by issuing the commands
+Utilising these tools, visualisation is easily performed by issuing the commands (examples)

-``h5topng -S2 -Zc dkbluered -a gray -A eps-000000000.h5 ez-000003696.h5`` (real part of the field pattern, optical denser material is shaded in gray)
+``h5topng -S2 -Zc dkbluered -a gray -A eps-000000000.h5 ez-000003696.h5`` (real part of the field pattern, optical denser material is shaded in grey)

-``h5topng -S2 -c hot -d e2_s.r e2_s-000003696.h5`` (intensity distribution)
+``h5topng -S2 -c hot -a yarg -A eps-000000000.h5 -d e2_s.r e2_s-000003696.h5`` (intensity distribution)

 The [Meep Scheme tutorial](https://meep.readthedocs.io/en/latest/Scheme_Tutorials/Basics/) provides further useful information and assistance.